Moving to France

 Expats moving to France for work purposes should prepare themselves accordingly.
 Although the French are renowned for their 'work to live, not live to work' philosophy, the country claims one of the largest economies in the world and France is a major player within the EU.
 Businesses expect efficiency and productivity and those planning to relocate to France without a job in place may find the job-hunting challenging.
 Opportunities will be even more limited for those who aren't fluent in French.
 Nevertheless, expats account for a significant percentage of the workforce in Paris and businesspeople do value the new skills a foreigner can bring.

 Paris and Lyon are rightfully celebrated for their fine dining.
 The two cities vie yearly for the honour of being the top culinary destination in France, with regional delicacies being celebrated and brought to the cities for everyone to try.
 Expats who let their taste buds do their exploring for them will find themselves immersed in a world of adventure.

-Expats moving to France can count on a slower, more enjoyable pace of living marked by innumerable little joys that lead to a greater quality of life overall.
+Expats moving to France can count on a slower, more enjoyable pace of living marked by innumerable little joys and challenges that lead to a greater quality of life overall.

 Population: Over 65 million

 Capital city: Paris

 Main languages: French is the official language, but English is widely spoken and understood

 Time: GMT+1 (GMT+2 from the end of March to the end of October)